instructlab/instructlab/docs/maintainers/ci.md

 1. The `simple` training pipeline uses 4-bit-quantization.
 We cannot use the trained model here due to [#579](https://github.com/instructlab/instructlab/issues/579)
 2. `MMLU Branch` is not run as the `full` SDG pipeline does not create the needed files in the tasks directory when only training against a skill.
-3. Also applies to [`e2e-nvidia-l40s-x4-llama.yml`](https://github.com/instructlab/instructlab/blob/main/.github/workflows/`e2e-nvidia-l40s-x4-py312.yml`) and [`e2e-nvidia-l40s-x4-py312.yml`](https://github.com/instructlab/instructlab/blob/main/.github/workflows/`e2e-nvidia-l40s-x4-py312.yml`).
+3. Also applies to [`e2e-nvidia-l40s-x4-llama.yml`](https://github.com/instructlab/instructlab/blob/main/.github/workflows/`e2e-nvidia-l40s-x4-llama.yml`), [`e2e-nvidia-l40s-x4-py312.yml`](https://github.com/instructlab/instructlab/blob/main/.github/workflows/`e2e-nvidia-l40s-x4-py312.yml`), and [`e2e-nvidia-l40s-x4-release.yml`](https://github.com/instructlab/instructlab/blob/main/.github/workflows/`e2e-nvidia-l40s-x4-release.yml`).

 ### Discord reporting

-Upon completion, the `Son of Jeeves` bot sends the results of some E2E jobs to the channel `#e2e-ci-results` in Discord and Slack.
+Upon completion, the `Son of Jeeves` bot sends the results of some E2E jobs to the channel `#e2e-ci-results` in Discord.
 See which jobs currently have reporting via the "Current E2E Jobs" table above.

 In Discord, we use [actions/actions-status-discord](https://github.com/sarisia/actions-status-discord) and the built-in channel webhooks feature.

-### Triggering an E2E job via GitHub Web user interface
+### Triggering an E2E job via the GitHub web user interface

 For the E2E jobs that can be launched manually, they take an input field that specifies the PR number or git branch to run them against.
 If you run them